 - Demonstrated ability to motivate and challenge students to achieve a high level of performance through rigorous academic performance

 - Proficiency in Spanish, Mandarin, or French preferred

-Hours: Monday through Friday, 35 hours per week, occasional evening and weekend hours as needed
+Work Schedule: Full time, Monday through Friday, 35 hours per week, occasional evening and weekend hours as needed

-Salary: low to mid-40s plus generous benefits package
+Salary: High $40’s to $50,000, commensurate with experience, plus a generous benefits package

-Contact: Submit cover letter and resume to APPLY
+Contact: Submit cover letter and resume to: APPLY

 We are committed to building a diverse and inclusive community.
 We support a broadly diverse team who will contribute to our organization.
 We are an equal employment opportunity for all regardless of race, color, citizenship, religion, national origin, sex, sexual orientation, gender identity or expression, age, disability, veteran or reservist status, or any other category protected by federal, state, or local law.